erickbogarin/resume/README.md

 **Email**: erick.bogarin@gmail.com

 ## About me
 Hi, I’m Erick Bogarin, a web developer from Brazil who lives in Manaus.
-I’m extremely passionate about software development and I spend my days with my hands in many different areas of web development from back-end programming to front-end engineering, user experience and visual design.
+I’m extremely passionate about software development and I spend my days with my hands focused in front-end engineering, user experience and visual design.

 I appreciate challenging and creative projects, as a programmer I’m in a constantly search for better practices and also experimenting new technologies.
 I love to work and colaborate with the community, in my spare time I like to write on my blog or teach my friends about something that I’ve learned.

 ## Skills
-* Python
-* Ruby
-* Java
-* PHP
+* HTML5 & CSS
 * Modern Javascript
 * Design Patterns
-* HTML5 & CSS
 * jQuery
 * Javascript Frameworks
-* Front End Frameworks
+* CSS Frameworks
 * CSS Preprocessors
 * RESTful Services and APIs
 * Responsive and Mobile Design